“Cast all your anxiety on him because he cares for you.” 1 Peter 5:7 The Lord chose me and His choices are for me to live!

 What I Didn’t See

-I am happy to say that I am alive, happily married again and I have a great support system.
+I am happy to say that I am alive, happily married again, and I have a great support system.
 I feel I am a much stronger person now.
-The man I am married to is good for me and he loves me.
+The man I am married to is good for me and loves me.
 Now, I have a bonus daughter to add to my crew.
 I am loved.

 My Advice to You

 There have been choices that I have made that were very bad.
 Honestly, I regret it to this day.
 If I could take it all back and have a do-over, I would in a heartbeat.
 Sadly, I can’t.
 So all I can do is learn from them.
 I have done that and moved on.
 I’ve also known that it’s okay to have bad days.
 There are days when you want to curl up in a bed and cry all day.
 Maybe eat a gallon of ice cream.